dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > What I basically did is I set up a mental timeline.
 So the timeline ive shown in DevTools, I set up mentally.

+> Time travel!
+Time travel is the solution for everything.

 ## Léonie Watson

 ### Do Androids Dream of Accessible Webs?